EndPointCorp/end-point-blog/2020/09/05/how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development.html.md

 Line by line, this is telling Docker engine to:

 - `docker run -d`: Run the container in detached mode.
 You could also add the `-t` argument which makes sure the container stays up and running even if there's no program or service running within it.
+We don't need that in this case though because we defined our Dockerfile with that nifty `sleep infinity` command.
 - `--name magento-demo-web`: Set the name of our container to `magento-demo-web`.
 - `--network magento-demo-network`: Make our container will part of the same network as the MySQL and Elasticsearch ones.
 - `--network-alias web`: Set our container's name within the network.